Safe Harbor Dam portage takeout point

 Hello,

-This is the Lower Susquehanna River update for Friday May 8, 2026.
-The current river flows into Safe Harbor approximately 36,000 cubic feet per second and decreasing.
-The condition of the water is murky and 63 degrees Fahrenheit.
+This is the Lower Susquehanna River update for Wednesday June 24, 2026.
+The current river flows into Safe Harbor approximately 10,300 cubic feet per second and steady.
+The condition of the water is murky and 77 degrees Fahrenheit.

 Safe Harbor is scheduled to generate power intermittently today and tomorrow.
 Safe Harbor is not scheduled to spill water today or tomorrow; however, spill can occur at any time.
 Please be aware of this danger.
 Boaters, please remain at least 1500 feet upstream of the dam for your safety.

-The elevation of Holtwood’s Lake Aldred is scheduled to be regulated between a high level of 169.4 feet and a low level of 167.7 feet for today.
-Holtwood is not scheduled to spill water over the top of the dam today, but spill is scheduled for tomorrow; spill can occur at any time.
+The elevation of Holtwood’s Lake Aldred is scheduled to be regulated between a high level of 169.7 feet and a low level of 168.5 feet for today.
+Holtwood is not scheduled to spill water over the top of the dam today.
+Spill is not scheduled for tomorrow.
+Spill can occur at any time.
 Please be aware of this danger.
 Spill begins at 169.75 feet above mean sea level.

 Please stay off the rocks below Holtwood dam or you could easily find yourself trapped by rising water.
 Boaters should avoid the area downstream of the 1-mile warning tower in the river.